pdgilbert/EgFreeCAD/source/intro.rst

 .. testcode::

+   import Part
-   import FreeCAD
+   from FreeCAD import Vector
-   from FreeCAD import Base, Vector import Part, Mesh, MeshPart from testEqual import *
+   from testEqual import *

 and also sets vectors for the origin :py:obj:`o` and points one unit in the